michaelkovza/Resume/README.md

 Internet-shop of lamps written with JavaScript, Jquery, HTML5, CSS3.

 ### [InvestPortal](http://investudm.ru/) Landing and Map (2017)
 A web-application representing interactive map (yandex map API is used for).
-Also, it includes React and Redux to data manage and client rendering respectively.
+Also, it includes React and Redux to control data and to respectively manage client rendering.

 ### VTI (2017)
 News portal written with JavaScript, Jquery, HTML5, CSS3.